Ruins of Adventure

 Mystics gain the spell-like ability to cause creatures to Sleep once per day (as the 1st level wizard spell).
 At 9th level, mystics are able to charm monster once per week (as the 4th-level wizard spell), and at 13th level, they gain the ability to use mass charm once per week (as the 8th level spell).

 Mystics respect and often befriend animals.
 At 3rd level, mystics gain the ability to find familiar (as the wizard spell).
 This ability may be attempted once per year, but cannot be used again while an existing familiar is alive.
-If a familiar found with this ability dies of natural causes, the mystic need not make the system shock check normally associated with the death of a familiar-she does lose one point of Constitution temporarily (for three months) while grieving for her lost companion.
+If a familiar found with this ability dies of natural causes, the mystic need not make the system shock check normally associated with the death of a familiar-she does lose one point of Health temporarily (for three months) while grieving for her lost companion.
 A new attempt to find a familiar may be attempted after this three-month period.

 When mystics reach 5th level, they can make nonmagical ointments and potions that duplicate the effects of many magical potions.
 These mixtures can take anywhere from one day to one month to make.
 Mystics cannot brew potions while traveling on foot or on a mount, though they may be able to do so on a ship (if the proper ingredients and tools are on hand).
 Mystics cannot brew multiple potions at the same time, one must be finished before another is begun.